 This Prospectus (the "Prospectus") relates to Ayala Land, Inc.'s ("ALI," "Ayala Land," the "Issuer" or the "Company") offering and sale of fixed-rate bonds in the principal amount of up to [₱2.75 billion] (the "Base Offer") to be issued from a new shelf registration for the offering and sale of debt and other securities as provided by applicable Securities and Exchange Commission ("SEC") rules and regulations effective at the time of issuance of [up to ₱50,000,000,000] ("2021 Securities Program") with an oversubscription option of up to [₱2.75 Billion] (the "Oversubscription Option," together with the Base Offer, the "Offer" or the "Bonds"), which if exercised, will be issued from the remaining ₱2.75 billion under the Company's shelf registration rendered effective on April 22, 2019 ("2019 Securities Program").
-A registration statement covering the 2021 Securities Program was filed by the Issuer with the SEC on [•].
+A registration statement covering the 2021 Securities Program was filed by the Issuer with the SEC on August 10, 2021 and an application for the listing of the Bonds was filed with the Philippine Dealing & Exchange Corp. ("PDEx") on September 15, 2021.
 The 2021 Securities Program shall be issued in one or more tranches (each a "Tranche") as authorized by a resolution of the Board of Directors dated February 23, 2021.

 For the first Tranche of the 2019 Securities Program with a principal amount of ₱8.0 billion, a certificate of permit to offer securities for sale ("SEC Permit") of such bonds was issued on April 22, 2019.
 The 2019 SEC Permit covering the second Tranche of the Securities Program with a principal amount of ₱3.0 billion was issued on September 13, 2019.
 The SEC Permit covering the third Tranche of the 2019 Securities Program with a principal amount of ₱10.0 billion was issued on October 18, 2019.
 The SEC Permit covering the fourth Tranche of the 2019 Securities Program with a principal amount of ₱10.0 billion was issued on June 11, 2020.
-The SEC Permit covering the flfth Tranche of the 2019 Securities Program with a principal amount of ₱6.25 billion was issued on September 15, 2020.
+The SEC Permit covering the fifth Tranche of the 2019 Securities Program with a principal amount of ₱6.25 billion was issued on September 15, 2020.
 The SEC Permit covering the sixth Tranche of the 2019 Securities Program with a principal amount of ₱10.0 billion was issued on April 19, 2021.
 The principal amount of the Bonds of up to [₱2.75 billion] will be the first Tranche of the 2021 Securities Program while the Oversubscription Option of up to [₱2.75 billion] will constitute the seventh Tranche of the 2019 Securities Program.